RotoWire

-RotoWire.com is a company based in Madison, Wisconsin, U.S. that specializes in fantasy sports news and fantasy-style games.

-RotoWire provides fantasy news and information to ESPN.com, Yahoo!
+RotoWire is a company based in Madison, Wisconsin, U.S. that specializes in fantasy sports news and fantasy-style games, including daily fantasy sports (DFS) and online sports betting.
+The platform provides fantasy news and information to ESPN.com, Yahoo!
 Sports, FoxSports.com, NFL.com, CBSSports.com, FanDuel, DraftKings and Sirius XM Radio.
 RotoWire is the successor to RotoNews.com, which pioneered the concept of real-time fantasy sports information when launched in 1997.